Air quality in Hackney

 Breathe London

-Breathe London is a network of real time air quality monitors which spans across the whole of London, funded by the Mayor of London.
-The monitors record both levels of nitrogen dioxide (NO2) and PM2.5 particulates.
+Breathe London is a network of real-time air quality sensors which span across the whole of London, funded by the Mayor of London.
+The monitors record levels of nitrogen dioxide (NO2) and PM2.5 particulate matter.

 Air quality modelling

-Hackney also commissioned external consultants, AECOM to undertake modelling of NO2 and particulate matter in the form of PM10 and PM2.5.
+We have commissioned external consultants, AECOM to undertake modelling of NO2 and particulate matter (PM10 and PM2.5) across the entire borough.

-Baseline air pollutant maps can be accessed below via links labelled by pollutants:
+You can access baseline air pollutant maps for the year 2018 via the links labelled by pollutants:

 What we’re doing about air quality